 Then there are the financial implications of cloud computing.
 While there is definitely potential for cost savings, the cloud computing impact on the budget will be consistent, it will come with some unknowns, and can be more complex than just considering implementation and the ROI.
 Consider, for instance, what we just discussed, related to possible changes or training for personnel.
 Understanding the landscape of cloud costs, and how this will differ from managing your data centers on premises, the Cloud Computing impact will change how your organization sees the success of the migration in the mid-to-long-term.

 You can’t make a change without taking on some level of risk, and being prepared to handle and mitigate the legal, strategic, and security risks inherent in migration to the cloud will be key to your success.

-To put some additional context around what I have discussed so far, let’s introduce a scenario where a fictional business ‘Telco-Corp-UK’ is looking to utilise the Cloud to host some of their customers services to see how this affects their internal operations.
+To put some additional context around what I have discussed so far, let’s introduce a scenario where a fictional business ‘Telco-Corp-UK’ is looking to utilize the Cloud to host some of their customers’ services to see how this affects their internal operations.

-Also, Telco-Corp-UK has recently landed a contract to manage a health care providers infrastructure which has to meet HIPPA compliancy.
-This level of governance has not been required with any other customer and so is new territory for the supporting teams.
+Also, Telco-Corp-UK has recently landed a contract to manage a health care providers infrastructure which has to meet HIPPA compliance.
+This level of governance has not been required with any other customer and is new territory for the supporting teams.

 So let’s break this scenario down as to how this move would affect Telco-Corp-UK within this scenario.